An old friend and I met up one afternoon this May.

 The retired BEL chairman & managing director is even older than the Vidhana Soudha, the majestic state legislative assembly building raised in the city’s heart in 1956.

-Krishnan’s life in Bangalore ran almost parallel to her evolution as a science and industrial hub, though that phase had begun much earlier.
+Krishnan’s life in Bangalore ran parallel to her evolution as a science and industrial hub, though that phase had begun much earlier.
 Precisely speaking, when industrialist Jamsetji Nusserwanji Tata, in association with the Mysore maharaja and the Indian government, established the Indian Institute of Science in 1909.
 That was also the year Bangalore became India’s first electrified city.
-Then came the Hindustan Aircraft Company, now Hindustan Aeronautics Ltd (HAL), in 1940.
+Then, in 1940, came the Hindustan Aircraft Company, now Hindustan Aeronautics Ltd (HAL).

 Looking to give India a much-needed industrial base post-independence, the government set up three more PSUs here: the Indian Telephone Industries (ITI) in 1948, watchmaker Hindustan Machines Tools in 1953, and BEL the next year.
 The following decades saw more coming: the Indian Space Research Organisation, the Defence Research & Development Organisation, the National Aerospace Laboratory etc.